-'To ensure that Renewable Energy Systems do not unreasonably detract from the streetscape or amenity of adjoining properties and the area generally;' Another requirement of the policy provides that 'wind energy systems shall be setback from a boundary a distance equal to or greater that the total height of the system as measured from the natural ground level' Policy mentions minimum heights but does not deal with the physical bulk, diameter, velocity at which components spin, OH&S etc The policy does address height and while not specifically mentioning other items such as bulk and diameter, these are matters generally dealt with by provisions that address amenity.
-With respect to velocity and spin, a provision of the policy requires that 'Wind energy systems shall be fitted with an automatic or manual braking system and an over-speed protection device to prevent noise impacts on adjoining properties during periods of high wind speeds.'
-Upon review of the policy provisions, it is noted that some provisions included under Clause 2 of Part 2, deals with amenity, appearance and safety for non-residential development.
-These provisions should equally be applicable to residential areas and it is recommended that the draft policy That in Part 2 of LPP 4.29: A new 'Clause 3 General Provisions' be inserted following clause 2.4; Clauses 2.5, 2.6 and 2.7 be renumbered 3.1, 3.2 and 3.3 respectively; Existing Clause 3 be renumbered 4; and Existing Clause 4 be renumbered 5.
-Has consultation been sought in be modified accordingly.
-Consultation was undertaken as outlined in No modification to LPP 4.29 regards; Public Health and Safety. the report.
-The matters raised are addressed in the policy through provisions
+'To ensure that Renewable Energy Systems do not unreasonably detract from the streetscape or amenity of adjoining properties and the area generally;' Another requirement of the policy provides that 'wind energy systems shall be setback from a boundary a distance equal to or greater that the total height of the system as measured from the natural ground level' Policy mentions minimum heights but does not deal with the physical bulk, diameter, velocity at which components spin, OH&S etc The policy does address height and while not specifically dealing with other items such as bulk and diameter, these are matters generally dealt with by provisions that address amenity.
+With respect to velocity and spin, a provision of the policy requires that 'Wind energy systems shall be fitted with an automatic or manual braking system and an over-speed protection device to prevent noise impacts on adjoining properties during periods of high wind speeds.
+Upon review of the policy provisions, it is noted that some provisions included under Clause 2, the non-residential development section deal with amenity, appearance and safety.
+These provisions should equally be applicable to residential areas and it is recommended that the draft policy be modified accordingly.
+That: A new 'Clause 3 General Provisions' be inserted following clause 2.4; Clauses 2.5, 2.6 and 2.7 be renumbered 3.1, 3.2 and 3.3 respectively; Existing Clause 3 be renumbered 4; and Existing Clause 4 be renumbered 5.